sewardlee337/sewardlee337.github.io/blog/_posts/2020-12-31-dalio-style-induction-and-munger-style-deduction.md

 > “The most important thing is that you develop your own principles and write them down, especially if you are working with others.”

 That’s Dalio’s secret.
-If you systematically record your decision-making criteria and continuously test and refine them against new problems, you’ll end up with your own set of rules for maximizing success.
+If you systematically record your decision-making criteria and continuously test and refine them against new problems, you’ll end up with your own recipes for maximizing success.

 ## Charlie Munger's Mental Models